spring 2007: Seismography of terrors. Traumatism, museography and extreme violence

 Sophie Wahnich, Communicating fear, and thinking terror.
 The museums of a war-torn Europe

 Although museums know how to communicate the sense of fear, they no longer question the notion of terror as a political category.
-Fear is always produced by a negative fury, and no conflict of value seems to explain the violence of any.
+Fear is always produced by a negative fury and no conflict of value seems to explain the violence of each fear.
 Far from working on the residual traces of shame, such museums accommodate the past in the form of a generalised pity and long drawn out lamentation.

 Catherine Coquio, ‘Send the ghosts to the museum?’
 The concentration camp visit as seen through the eyes of two surviving writers – Ruth Klüger and Imre Kertész.

-Didier Fassin, ‘What really happened’ The Apartheid Museum experiment – The Apartheid Museum, opened at the entrance to Soweto in 2001, endeavours to bring alive a part of South Africa’s history that had up until then been the subject of systematic museal reconstruction.
-Designed to combat not so much forgetfulness or denial, but rather a kind of ‘derealisation’ of a past not so long gone, it insists upon didactic realism, bringing together under one roof an educational project, teaching what the ideology and practice of racial segregation amounted to and how the regime was resisted, and a performative project seeking to recreate times and places, to give tangible shape to oppression and to liberation.
+Didier Fassin, ‘What really happened’ The Apartheid Museum experiment – The Apartheid Museum, opened in 2001 and situated at the entrance to Soweto, endeavours to bring to life a part of South Africa’s history that had until then been the subject of systematic museal reconstruction.
+Designed to combat not so much forgetfulness or denial, but rather a kind of ‘derealisation’ of a not so distant past, it insists upon didactic realism and brings together an educational project - which explains what the ideology and practice of racial segregation amounted to and how the regime was resisted - and a performative project, which recreates the period and the places in order to give tangible shape to oppression and liberation.
 Rather than attempting an impossible objectivity, the museum offers visitors a litmus test through which the nation’s redemption becomes a possibility.

 Reesa Greenberg, Museal representation of genocides.
-Healing or reactivated trauma ? – A comparison of how trauma has been represented in museums of Jewish religion and cultures since the Second World War, and the National Museum of the American Indian (NMAI) in Washington, 2004, highlighting the possibilities and limits of museums focusing on the history of genocides in countries where victims and their descendants continue to live alongside perpetrators and their heirs.
+Healing or reactivated trauma ? – A comparison of how trauma has been represented in museums of Jewish religion and cultures since the Second World War and the National Museum of the American Indian (NMAI) in Washington, 2004.
+It highlights the possibilities and limits of museums which focus on the history of genocides in countries where victims and their descendants continue to live alongside perpetrators and their heirs.
 The power and the desire to represent oneself on the museal platform are examined, followed by a discussion of concepts associated with trauma [self-healing, zakhor (remembering), tikkun olan (repairing the world), temporal orientation, survival, and resilience] in the context of their museological representations.